Exclusive Items for VIP Customers

 What item segments do I need?

-VIP Items is a group of items that spans all the commerce categories.
-These items will be visible to all customers but only VIP Customers can buy them.
+VIP Items is a group that includes items from all commerce categories.
+Everyone can see these items, but only VIP Customers can buy them.

-Also, we are launching a new line of items called Designer Carpets, which should be available only to VIP Customers to start with, though we may later make it available to all customers.
+We're also launching a new line of items called Designer Carpets, which will be available only to VIP Customers at first, though we might open it up to everyone later.

 Item segments needed – VIP Items and Designer Carpets.